 6.2 Security procedures for CAPIF-1 reference point

-TLS, as specified in IETF RFC 5246 [9], shall be used to provide integrity protection, replay protection and confidentiality protection.
+TLS shall be used to provide integrity protection, replay protection and confidentiality protection.
 The support of TLS is mandatory and optional to use based on the domain administrator's policy to protect interfaces within the trusted domain.

 The procedure in subclause 6.3 of the present document shall be followed unless the security of CAPIF-1 reference point is provided by other means.